johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 **Open source rewards calculation**

-To dig deeper still, you can review the Cardano ledger specifications which outline formulas used to calculate staking rewards.
+To dig deeper still, you can review the Cardano ledger specifications[^67] which outline formulas used to calculate staking rewards.
 As part of the Cardano Foundation’s remit to drive operational resilience of the network, they open sourced a node-independent reward calculation.
-The project is quite technical and beyond the scope of this book so best to review the CF blog post for more details.
-At a high level, the project aims to offer a means of performing and validating the rewards calculation that is independent of a single implementation.
+The project is quite technical and beyond the scope of this book so best to review the CF blog post for more details.[^68] At a high level, the project aims to offer a means of performing and validating the rewards calculation that is independent of a single implementation.
 In doing so, the CF will share comprehensive documentation related to Cardano’s treasury, reserves, and pool rewards.

 ## Types of Keys in Cardano

-Asymmetric cryptography key pairs known as keys are used for:
+Asymmetric cryptography[^69] key pairs known as keys are used for:

 - Securing payments and staking certificates by signing and verifying them
 - Identifying and defining addresses.